 About the International Weeks

 Every May and November numerous international guests are welcomed at the International Weeks at Frankfurt UAS.
-They are an important element of the "Internationalization at Home" project, which enables students to acquire international competences without staying abroad.
-For those who want to go abroad the International Week offers the opportunity to get to know lecturers from partner universities as well as practitioners from social institutions and to make contacts for a semester or an internship abroad.
+They are an important element of the university wide initiative of "Internationalization at Home", which provides students with international perspectives in teaching right here in Frankfurt.
+For those who want and are able to go abroad, the International Week offers the opportunity to get to know lecturers from partner universities as well as practitioners from social institutions and learn more about a semester or an internship abroad.

-In May the Faculty of Economics and Law also regularly organizes International Weeks.
-With the International Weeks, the university helps fostering existing university partnerships and offers the opportunity to establish new contacts in teaching and research and to promote student exchange.
-Currently, Frankfurt UAS maintains partnerships with more than 200 partner universities in European and non-European countries.
+In May, the Faculty of Economics and Law also regularly organizes International Weeks.
+Through the International Weeks, existing university partnerships are strengthend and opportunities to establish new contacts in teaching and research are created, as well as to promote student exchange.
+Currently, Frankfurt UAS as a whole maintains partnerships with more than 200 partner universities in European and non-European countries.

-The "International Day" of the International Office of Frankfurt UAS takes place at the same time as the International Weeks.
-It provides information on exchange programs abroad.
-There are also modules within the Interdisziplinarian general studies ("Studium Generale") program that are designed to meet the internationalization strategy.
+The "International Day" of the International Office of Frankfurt UAS usually also takes place during the International Weeks.
+It consists of an information exhibition on exchange programs and opportunities abroad.